 Choosing Between a Denylist or Allowlist

-Within the Field Options panel, go ahead and click on Advanced Options to open up more configuration options.
+Within the Field Options panel, click on the Advanced tab to open up more configuration options.

-Under Advanced Options, you should see a dropdown labeled Allowlist / Denylist.
-Within this dropdown, you’ll need to select the type of restriction you want to set up:
+Here, you should see a dropdown labeled Allowlist / Denylist.
+From this dropdown, you’ll need to select the type of restriction you want to set up.
+The options include:

 - None: No restrictions are placed on emails entered in this field (aside from standard email format requirements).
 This is the default setting.

-- Denylist: Choose this option if you’d like to set up rules around which email addresses should not be allowed in this field.
+- Allowlist: Choose this option if you’d like to set up rules around which email addresses are accepted in this field.

-- Allowlist: Choose this option if you’d like to set up rules around which email addresses should be accepted in this field.
+- Denylist: Choose this option if you’d like to set up rules around which email addresses are not allowed in this field.

 As an example, let’s say we’ve had a history of unwelcome submissions from the email address

 [email protected].
 Since we want to prevent any other forms from being submitted with this email address, we’ll set Allowlist / Denylist to Denylist.
-This option will let us block specific email addresses from being used in the form.
+This option will block specific email addresses from being used in the form.

 Choosing either Denylist or Allowlist will cause a box to appear where you can enter your rules.
-We’ll go into more details about these rules below.
+We’ll go into more detail about these below.

 Now that you’ve selected which type of list you want to set up, you’ll need to add some rules.
-These “rules” are simply a comma-separated list showing which emails need to be accepted or denied.
+These “rules” are simply a list of which emails you want to accept or deny.

-[email protected] from being used in a form submission.
+[email protected] from being used in form submissions.
 So, we’ll go ahead and enter that email address into the box under Allowlist / Denylist and save our form.

-You can add a list of rules like this if you’d like, or you can add a mix of these broader wildcard rules and specific email addresses.
-Just be sure to separate everything with a comma.
+You can add a list of rules like this if you’d like, or you can add a mix of broader wildcard rules and specific email addresses.
+Just be sure to add each on its own line.

 Frequently Asked Questions

-Can I prevent an email based on the Top Level Domain (e.g.,
+Can I prevent users from submitting an email based on its Top Level Domain (e.g.,

 Absolutely!
-To allow or deny an email address based on the Top Level Domain, you’d just need to add the wildcard symbol (
+To allow or deny an email address based on the Top Level Domain (TLD), just add the wildcard symbol (

 For example, if you wanted to block all email addresses ending in

 That’s it!
-You can now create Allowlists and Denylists for email addresses in your WordPress forms.
+You now know how to create allowlists and denylists for email addresses in your WordPress forms.

-Next, would you like to block users from submitting multiple entries?
-Be sure to check out our tutorial on how to use the Form Locker addon to prevent multiple entries for more details.
+Next, would you like to prevent users from submitting multiple entries?
+Be sure to check out our tutorial on how to use the Form Locker addon for more details.